About

 Current research

-Jon's research investigates the patterns of life in deep-sea environments, which cover most of our planet and face increasing impacts from climate change, pollution, and extraction of resources.
+Jon's research has explored the patterns of life in deep-sea environments, which face increasing impacts from climate change, pollution, and extraction of resources.

-His grants have included explorations of deep-sea habitats in the Caribbean, Indian, Atlantic and Southern Oceans; and investigations of the evolution of animal life at hydrothermal vents, the ecological impacts of deep-sea mining, and the biomedical potential of compounds from deep-sea species.
+Jon's research has encompassed deep-sea habitats in the Arctic and Antarctic, the Caribbean and Gulf of Mexico, and the Atlantic, Pacific, and Indian Ocean, with recent grants investigating the evolution of animal life at hydrothermal vents, the ecological impacts of deep-sea mining, and the biomedical potential of molecules from deep-sea species.

-Jon's work in public and policymaker engagement with his research generated Impact Case Studies for REF2021 (Deep impact: the exploration and stewardship of biodiversity in the deep ocean) and REF2014 (Explore the deep: public engagement with deep-ocean research).
+Jon's work in public and policymaker engagement with his research resulted in Impact Case Studies for REF2021 (Deep impact: the exploration and stewardship of biodiversity in the deep ocean) and REF2014 (Explore the deep: public engagement with deep-ocean research).

 Research projects